deswa7310/E101-AVC-Project-Team-11/README.md

 **Setting up Geany**
-- Open Geany and by going to Build and then selecting Set Build Commands.
+- Open Geany, then by choosing *Build* and then selecting *Set Build Commands*.
 Where it says "make" enter mingw32-make or mingw64-make, (depending on which version of MinGW you are using).
 - **IF you put the SFML library somewhere else or you renamed the .cpp files:**
  - Open the makefiles in each folder in Geany or in any text editor.
 Where C:\\SFML is, replace it with the file path of your own SFML library.
  - If the name of any of your .cpp files are different, change the robot/server3 names used in the makefile to your new name (e.g. changing robot.o to robot2.o).